Goto Main Content

 Article 3

-The term “ veterinary drug ” refers to one of the following substance in the form of bulk chemical compound, formulated preparation, or over the counter drug:
+The term "veterinary drug" as used in this Act refers to one of the following substances in the form of raw materials, preparations, or over the counter drugs:

-3.2 Antibiotics specifically made for preventing and treating animal diseases.
+2. Antibiotics specifically for preventing and treating animal diseases.

-3.3 Diagnostics announced and designated by the central competent authority for the diagnosis of animal diseases.
+3. Diagnostics promulgated and designated by the central competent authority specifically for the diagnosis of animal diseases.

 Article 3-1

-3-1.1 The term “ formulated preparation ” in this Act refers to a veterinary drug formulated from bulk chemical compounds and prepared into a specific form and dosage.
+The term "preparations" as used in this Act refers to veterinary drugs which are processed and compounded from raw materials into a specific pharmaceutical form and dosage.

-3-1.2 Categories of formulated preparations are to be declared by the central competent authority.
+Categories of preparations shall be promulgated by the central competent authority.

 Article 3-2

-The term “ new drug ” in this Act refers to a veterinary drug that has been reviewed and recognized by the central competent authority as associated with new ingredients, new combinations, new indications, new routes of drug delivery, new dosage forms, or formulated preparations of new usage and dosage.
+The term "new drugs" as used in this Act refers to preparations which are determined by the central competent authority with new ingredients, new combinations, new indications, new routes of administration, new pharmaceutical forms, or new method of administration and dosage.

 Article 4

-4.5 have failed to affix the seal of approval required by Article 18.
+5. The veterinary drugs have failed to affix the seal of approval as specified in Article 18.

 Article 5

-5.2 The guidelines about specific categories, dosage forms and quantities in Section 5.1.2 are to be declared by the central competent authority in collaboration with the Ministry of Finance.
+The regulations pertaining to specific categories, pharmaceutical forms, and quantities specified in Subparagraph 2 of the preceding Paragraph shall be promulgated by the central competent authority in conjunction with the Ministry of Finance.

 Article 6

-6.2 The standards mentioned in Section 6.1.1 are to be prescribed by the central competent authority.
+The standards specified in Subparagraph 1 of the preceding Paragraph shall be prescribed by the central competent authority.

 Article 7

-7.1 The term “ veterinary drug manufacturer ” in this Act refers to an entity engaged in manufacturing and processing of veterinary drugs, wholesale and exportation of such products, and importation of materials for its own use.
+The term "veterinary drug manufacturers" as used in this Act refers to entities engaged in manufacturing and processing of veterinary drugs, wholesaling and exporting their own products, and importing raw materials for their own use.

-7.2 The criteria, procedure, guidelines, and other items to comply with – for veterinary drug manufacturers to apply for importation of self-use materials – are to be prescribed by the central competent authority.
+The criteria, procedure, regulations, and other matters of compliance for veterinary drug manufacturers applying to import raw materials for self-use shall be prescribed by the central competent authority.

 Article 8

-The term “ veterinary drug dealer ” in this Act refers to an entity engaged in the wholesale, retail sale, importation and exportation of veterinary drugs.
+The term "veterinary drug dealers" as used in this Act refers to entities engaged in wholesaling, retailing, importing, and exporting veterinary drugs.

 Article 9

-The term “ label ” in this Act refers to an identification article with text, picture or symbol affixed on the container or package of a veterinary drug.
+The term "labels" as used in this Act refers to the identification articles used to specify, in words, pictures, or symbols, on the container or package of veterinary drugs.

 Article 10

-The term “ package insert ” in this Act refers to the instruction sheet that comes with the veterinary drug.
+The term "package insert" as used in this Act refers to the instruction sheets appended to veterinary drugs.

 Article 11